Your creations, together with God’s creation, bring joy to countless men and women across the globe.

 I know people cringe at the idea of email marketing, but clever marketing blokes keep revealing that email is still one of the, if not the, most powerful marketing channels in the world, despite all the baying over social media, “brand building” and “influencer marketing”.

-Should you choose this option we set you up with a newsletter system to which you may add up to 500 people for free.
+I set you up with a newsletter system to which you may add up to 500 people for free.
+You may upgrade if needs be.

-We also add a sign up form to your website where website visitors can pop in their names and email addresses to receive your newsletter.
+I also add a signup form to your website where website visitors can pop in their names and email addresses to receive your newsletter.
 They’re added to your system automatically.

 Search engine marketing